mxnuchim/coffee-api-golang/README.md

 ### Database

 This project includes a Postgres database.
-You can configure the database connection in the `.env` file.
+You can configure the database connection in the `Makefile` file.

 ### Acknowledgments